-8.3.5 Third-Order, Low-Pass Filter (LPF)
+7.3.5 Third-Order, Low-Pass Filter (LPF)

-In order to mitigate the noise of the front-end amplifiers and gain resistors of the PGA, each analog input channel of the ADS8584S features a third-order, Butterworth, antialiasing, low-pass filter (LPF) at the output of the PGA.
-Figure 55 and Figure 56, respectively, show the magnitude and phase response of the analog antialiasing filter.
-For maximum performance, the -3-dB cutoff frequency for the antialiasing filter is designed to be equal to 24 kHz for ±10-V range and 16 kHz for ±5-V range.
+In order to mitigate the noise of the front-end amplifiers and gain resistors of the PGA, each analog input channel of the ADS8598S features a third-order, Butterworth antialiasing, low-pass filter (LPF) at the output of the PGA. \boxtimes 55 and \boxtimes 56 (respectively) show the magnitude and phase response of the analog antialiasing filter.
+For maximum performance, the -3-dB cutoff frequency for the antialiasing filter is designed to be equal to 24 kHz for the ±10-V range and 16 kHz for the ±5-V range.

-8.3.6 ADC Driver
+7.3.6 ADC Driver

-In order to meet the performance of a 16-bit, SAR ADC at the maximum sampling rate (330 kSPS per channel), the capacitors at the input of the ADC must be successfully charged and discharged during the acquisition time window.
-The inputs of the ADC must settle to better than 16-bit accuracy before any sampled analog voltage gets converted.
-This drive requirement at the inputs of the ADC necessitates the use of a high-bandwidth, lownoise, and stable amplifier buffer.
-The ADS8584S features an integrated input driver as part of the signal chain for each analog input.
-This integrated input driver eliminates the need for any external amplifier, thus simplifying the signal chain design for the user.
+In order to meet the performance of an 18-bit, SAR ADC at the maximum sampling rate (200 kSPS per channel), the capacitors at the input of the ADC must be successfully charged and discharged during the acquisition time window.
+The inputs of the ADC must settle to better than 18-bit accuracy before any sampled analog voltage gets converted.
+This drive requirement at the inputs of the ADC necessitates the use of a high-bandwidth, low-noise, and stable amplifier buffer.
+The ADS8598S features an integrated input driver as part of the signal chain for each analog input.
+This integrated input driver eliminates the need for any external amplifier, thus simplifying the signal chain design.